Mustapha-Manssoum/webScarpping_CRUD_JS_MySQL/README.md

 # Web Scraping Shahrukh Khan Movies and Storing Data in MySQL Database
-This application performs web scraping on a Wikipedia page to extract information about all Shahrukh Khan movies.
+This application performs web scraping on a Wikipedia page to extract information about all Shahrukh Khan movies (Because I used to be a big fan during my teenage years).
 The extracted data is stored in a MySQL database.
-The application then implements CRUD (Create, Read, Update, Delete) operations using JavaScript and Express.js.
+The application then implements CRUD (Create, Read, Update, Delete) operations using Express-Nodejs.

 **Features**:
 - Web Scraping: Utilizes web scraping techniques to extract detailed information about Shahrukh Khan's movies from a specific Wikipedia page.